nenalukic/nenalukic/README.md

 Timezone: Europe/Stockholm (CEST)
 </p>
 <br />
-<p>My latest project is called "Smart Brain Facerecognition".
-That is a Capstone project using React, from fantastic Web Development course "The Complete Web Developer: Zero to mastery" by Andrei Neagoie at Udemy.
+<p>My latest project is called "Smart Brain face recognition".
+That is a final project using React, from fantastic Web Development course "The Complete Web Developer: Zero to mastery" by Andrei Neagoie at Udemy.
 This application is using image recognition AI service from "Clarifai.com".</p>